rohanpurekar/this-is-cloudformation/README.md

 ## Description
 This is just a cloudformation boilerplate repository.
 You can use these templates to create AWS resources.
 Although all the templates can be run individually, the main.yaml file can be used to create the architecture mentioned below.

+There is a boilerplate YAML file in the root directory which you can use to create resources of your own.
+If you are new to Cloudformation and want to know about the various sections of the templates, do checkout vpc.yaml in the VPC directory.
+You'll find explanations about sections and additional information such as mandatory and non-mandatory sections

 ## Components
 This template creates the following resources.